Expenses for Academic Year 2015-2016

 - debit or credit card (Master Card, American Express, Visa or Discover) through your Student Center

 - electronic check (ACH), through your Student Center

 - check.
 Please mail to Merrill Center; 224 Main Street; Farmington, ME 04938.

 - If your school district is paying for the course, please fax the purchase order to 207-778-7555 or mail it to UMF at the address above.
-If your district will pay only after you receive your grade, you will need to pay UMF up front and be reimbursed after you complete the you complete the course and meet your district’s requirements; otherwise you will be charged a $50 late fee.
+If your district will pay only after you receive your grade, you will need to pay UMF up front and be reimbursed after you complete the course and meet your district’s requirements; otherwise you will be charged a $50 late fee.